HeshanKarunaratne/cka/README.md

 kubectl get nodes
 ```

+- Master node has the kube-api-server and that is what makes it a master.
+Similarly, the worker nodes have the kubelet agent that is responsible for interacting with the master.

 #### Pods
 Kubernetes does not deploy containers directly on the worker nodes, the containers are encapsulated into a kubernetes object known as a Pod.
 The containers inside a pod will have access to the same storage, the same network namespace and same fate(created together, destroyed together)

-- A pod have a one to one relationship with the containers
+- A pod have a one-to-one relationship with the containers
 - A pod should have mandatory apiVersion, kind, metadata and spec
-- Metadata is a dictionary and it should have name and labels under it(what kubernetes expect)
+- Metadata is a dictionary, and it should have name and labels under it(what kubernetes expect)
-- Labels is also a dictionary and you can have many key value pairs for it
+- Labels is also a dictionary, and you can have many key value pairs for it
-- Spec is a dictionary and you can place multiple containers inside the container(List/Array element) tag
+- Spec is a dictionary, and you can place multiple containers inside the container(List/Array element) tag

 ```yaml
 apiVersion: v1